Transforming Realty to Gift Reality

 Want to make a big gift to Children's Hospital Los Angeles without touching your bank account?
 Consider giving us real estate.
 Such a generous gift helps us continue our work for years to come.
 And a gift of real estate also helps you.
 When you give us appreciated property you have held longer than one year, you qualify for a federal income tax charitable deduction.
 You avoid paying capital gains tax.
 And you no longer have to deal with that property's maintenance costs, property taxes or insurance.

 Another benefit: You don't have to hassle with selling the real estate.
-You can deed the property directly to Children's Hospital or ask your attorney to add a few sentences in your will or trust agreement.
+You can deed the property directly to (Short) or ask your attorney to add a few sentences in your will or trust agreement.

 Ways to Give Real Estate

-You can give real estate to Children's Hospital in the following ways:
+You can give real estate to (Short) in the following ways:

 Submit a few details and see the benefits of an outright gift.